Estimated reading time: 3 minutes

 Start by determining your rebranding strategy.

-This task should also include analyzing your sales results attributed to your specific marketing efforts, including your website.
+This task should also include analyzing your sales results, including your website, attributed to your specific marketing efforts.
 Additionally, please list your primary business goals and when you want to achieve them.

 Come up with a budget.

-In the rebranding strategy process, you will need to determine how much it will cost to create and deploy your brand and service messages.
+In the rebranding strategy, you will need to determine how much it will cost to create and deploy your brand and service messages.
 If you need funding to pay for your marketing efforts, a small business marketing loan is an option to consider.
-Remember is that rebranding is not a cost but rather an investment in your business’s future.
+However, rebranding is not a cost but an investment in your business’s future.
 So, do not view it as something that is not needed.

 Identify a list of touchpoints that will need to be rebranded, such as your stationery, collateral, website, photography, and copywriting, and determine how much you are willing to invest.
 Working with an independent contractor or freelancer is more affordable than hiring a design firm or marketing agency and often allows for a more personalized experience.
 Look online for local designers and marketing professionals who work freelance.